vtex-apps/release-notes/2019-week-25/README.md

 - [Canoninal routes consistency](https://github.com/vtex-apps/release-notes/blob/master/2019-week-25/canonical-routes-consistency.md) - A new API was developed for canonical routes mapping.
 - [Typescript version consistent locally](https://github.com/vtex-apps/release-notes/blob/master/2019-week-25/typescript-versions-consistent-locally.md) - Local `package.json` is now overwritten with current Builder-hub's typescript version
 - [Shelf component](https://github.com/vtex-apps/release-notes/blob/master/2019-week-25/shelf-component.md) - Products from the same subcategory and the same specification can be shown up.

-🔔 Keep up with VTEX IO announcements!
-Just click on <strong>Releases only</strong> in the <strong>Watch</strong> box on the right upper corner of this page.